 Malt Room Standing Gigs

-For standing gigs in the Malt Room a dedicated area (space for three wheelchairs) will be reserved, if you inform us in advance.
-The space will be supervised by a trained member of door staff or volunteer, however, we would encourage you to bring a friend or colleague (one free place per wheelchair customer) to help you gain the most from your visit.
+A dedicated area in front of the stage can be reserved for wheelchair users (three spaces) if you inform us in advance.
+We encourage you to bring a friend or colleague (one free place per wheelchair customer).
 During busy gigs, there will be other members of the audience in close proximity.